Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: Revisiting the Holographic Entanglement Entropy and EWCS

+The finite pieces $S_0\,l^{2-d}$ is negative contribution while $S_0S_2\,\rho\,l T_f^{d-1}$ is positive.
+On the other hand $S_0S_1(1-\rho)l^{2}T_f^d$ depends on the value of $\rho$.
+Therefore, the leading terms involving backreaction has positive contribution while the subleading term has reducing effect with respect to backreaction.
+Since we are in low temperature regime the dominating term with backreaction is $T_f^{d-1}$ that suggests enhancement of HEE with respect to backreaction.

 In \cref{HEE-lowT-final}, the first term is divergent containing UV-cut off ($\epsilon$).
 In the low-temperature regime, the entanglement entropy exhibits nontrivial modifications due to backreaction.
 Unlike the charged plasma case \cite{Kundu:2016dyk}, where the leading correction scales as $T_f^{\,d}$, here the dominant term is proportional to $T_f^{\,d-1}$.
-This distinction arises from the blackening function $h(z)$: near the boundary the $z^{\,d-1}$ contribution from the quark density dominates over the mass term $\sim z^d$, making backreaction the leading source of corrections to the HEE at low effective temperature.
-It will be particularly interesting to examine whether a similar scaling behavior also manifests in the computation of HEN.
+This distinction arises from the blackening function $h(z)$ near the boundary the $z^{\,d-1}$ contribution from the string density dominates over the mass term $\sim z^d$, making backreaction the leading source of corrections to the HEE at low effective temperature.
+It is also observed that this term follows a volume law scaling which suggests that the backreaction also introduces extensive classical correlations (thermal-like) into the subsystem.